Mark-Cooper-Janssen-Vooles/accessibility-info/readme.md

 alt text will be read allowed by a screen reader.
 One thing to consider is whether your images have meaning inside your content, or whether they are purely for visual decoration, and thus have no meaning.
 If they are decorative, it is better to write an empty text as a value for alt attribute

-If you do want to provide extra contextual information, you should put it in the text surrounding the image, or inside a title attribute, as shown above.
+If you do want to provide extra contextual information, you should put it in the text surrounding the image, or inside a title attribute, as shown below.
 In this case, most screen readers will read out the alt text, the title attribute, and the filename.

 ````js
 <img src="dinosaur.png"